 For another, good sex, I was certain, was about passion and spontaneity and circumstance.
 It can’t be plotted out or manufactured; it’s desire rising and rising until it crashes down like a wave.
 Right?

-And it worked for us.
-I made sure to use the phrase intimacy here because that’s what it was all about.
-Our Wednesday “P+V” meeting is not about just inserting P into V and resigning to our separate quarters like one of those wealthy mid-century couples in a loveless marriage.
-It was about carving time to be together.
+But you know what?
+It worked for us.
+I made sure to use the phrase intimacy above because that’s what it was all about.
+Our Wednesday “P+V” meeting is not about just inserting P into V and resigning to our separate quarters like one of those wealthy midcentury couples in a loveless marriage.
+It was about carving out time to be together.
 Sure, sex is the destination, but it’s not the overall goal.

 We knew we’d be home together on Wednesday night.
 By scheduling that as our sex time, we also scheduled it as our connection time.
 We put our phones away.
 We shut our laptops.
 The constant buzzing of the world dies down.
 Instead, we drink cheap wine and talk.
 Or we put on music and slow dance.
 Or we go for a walk.
 Or we make milkshakes and play Settlers of Catan.
 Sometimes we put a lot of effort into making fancy grilled cheese sandwiches.
 Most times, we also have sex.

 That’s what sex is all about for us.
 It’s about making a commitment to connecting with the person you love on a regular basis, about prioritizing what’s important when the world tries to get in the way.
 We still have unscheduled sex.
 But mostly its calendar sex.
 Does scheduling sex still feel like an old person’s activity?
 It does, yes.
-I wish we didn’t have to and, I don’t share it wth many people.
+I wish we didn’t have to, and I don’t share it with many people.
 But it works for us and it makes us closer.
 Who am I to fight it?